Osamaashraf12/OverTheWire-bandit/Level2-3.md

 locate p1.txt
 cat /home/kali/bandit/p1.txt
 ```
 > I see the password (password_from_level_1).

 I copied it.

 ### Step 2: Connect to the Server
 Now let’s connect to the Bandit server:
 ```
 ssh bandit2@bandit.labs.overthewire.org -p 2220
 ```
 > It asks for the password.

 I pasted the one from p1.txt.
 I’m in!
 If you’re stuck at the password prompt, press Ctrl+C to return to your terminal.

 ### Step 3: Look Around
 I didn’t get the challenge at first, but let’s try:
 ```
 ls
 ```
-> It shows spaces in this filename.
-Wow, I get it now. the file name has spaces!
+> It shows "spaces in this filename".

+I get it now. the file name has spaces!

 ### Step 4: Read the File
 Let’s read the file:
 ```
 cat spaces in this filename
 ```
 > Hhhmmmm, it fails!
 It says “No such file or directory” for each word.

-Makes sense—spaces aren’t normal in file names, so cat thinks they’re separate files.
+Makes sense.
+Spaces aren’t normal in file names, so cat thinks they’re separate files.

 ### Step 5: Read with Escaped Spaces
 The spaces are special characters.
 To read them, I put a \ before each space to escape it:
 ```
 cat spaces\ in\ this\ filename
 ```
 > Yahhoo!
 It works!
 I see the password for Level 3.

-I copied it (highlight with mouse, Ctrl+C).
+I copied it.

 ### Step 5: Alternative File Read
 I love learning, so let’s try another way—put the whole name in quotes to treat it as one string: